Reading Room for Manuscripts and Rare Books

 |Zw||(= U and W) Book printing, studies of incunabula, book illustration, graphic prints, exlibris, libri selecti etc. (no classification system so far, shelved according to serial number in the inventory behind the reading-room desk)|

-The majority of the collections of the Department of Manuscripts and Rare Books will be available for ordering via the OPACplus presumably as of the start of the year 2017.
-Up to this point and also in certain cases (particularly regarding materials belonging to modern papers), the conventional way of ordering with order slips will be possible.
+The majority of the collections of the Department of Manuscripts and Rare Books can be ordered via the OPACplus since the beginning of the year 2018.
+In certain cases (particularly regarding materials belonging to modern papers), the conventional way of ordering with order slips will also furthermore be possible.
 In both cases it is important to ensure that the classification marks are written correctly.

 Overview of the notation of the classification marks (PDF, 41 KB)